mackyle/markdown/syntax.md

 List markers typically start at the left margin, but may be indented by up to three spaces.
 List markers must be followed by one or more spaces.

+Attempts to change an unordered list's style or switch from an ordered list to an unordered list (or vice versa) in mid-list are ignored.

+Lists end when the first non-blank, non-indented line (relative to the current list nesting level) is encountered that does not begin with a list marker.

+To create two distinct lists when there are only blank lines between the end of the first list and the start of the second, a separator line must be inserted.  ([Horizontal rules][] work just fine for this).

+If desired, an HTML-style comment (e.g. `<!-- -->`) may be used for this purpose provided it is preceded and followed by at least one blank line.

+Any non-list-marker, non-blank, non-indented (relative to the current list nesting level) line may be used for this purpose but the HTML-style comment has the advantage of not causing anything extra to be shown when the HTML output is displayed in a browser.

 To make lists look nice, you can wrap items with hanging indents: